-Alex Cook’s success story needed some extra seasoning.
-Now UW’s surprising safety is ready to make his starting debut.
+Here’s what you need to know about Alex Cook — UW’s surprising starting safety

 Though Cook was recruited more consistently on the defensive side, he opted instead to play wide receiver at Washington.
 Head coach Jimmy Lake jokes that “he was in my office first on the defensive side of the building (on his recruiting trip).
 We knew he was a really good player on both sides of the ball.
 But we recruited him as a DB first and then he slipped through my fingers.”

 And, once he did, Cook struggled to see the field.
 He redshirted as a true freshman in 2017, then managed just one catch for 26 yards the following season.
-After flipping to safety in the spring of 2019, he made three special teams tackles in 13 games last fall.
+After flipping to safety in the spring of 2019, he made three special-teams tackles in 13 games last fall.

 Which is why, when UW released its depth chart last week, it was surprising to see Cook — and not sophomore Cameron Williams, who started seven games last fall — listed as a first-team safety.